-- Camp Directors, Assistant Director, Director of Staff & Camper Experience, and Engagement Director - Head Counselors and Division Leaders - Wellness Coaches, Wellness Coordinators & Specialty Foods Coordinator - Medical team (Health Center Manager, Nurses, and Doctors) - Communications Team (including Communications Director) - Office Team (including Office Manager)
+- Camp Directors, Assistant Director, Director of Staff & Camper Experience, and Engagement Director - Wellness Coaches, Wellness Coordinators & Specialty Foods Coordinator - Medical team (Health Center Manager, Nurses, and Doctors) - Communications Team (including Communications Director) - Office Team (including Office Manager)

 Our unique approach to wellness at Chestnut Lake is both contemporary and timely.
-Considering the last two years of challenges brought about by the COVID-19 pandemic, we are acutely aware of the growing needs of our community when they are in our care.
-All individuals have been impacted by the pandemic and its various implications, and though some people have thrived, we know that others might arrive at camp in need of support and a continuity of care.
+We are acutely aware of the growing needs of our community when they are in our care.
 Although Chestnut Lake does not aspire to be a therapeutic environment, we are committed to being a place where people feel safe.
 If you have any concerns at all about your child's wellness while at camp, please be in touch with our directors.